-“There is sacredness in tears.
+“There is a sacredness in tears.
 They are not the mark of weakness, but of power.
 They speak more eloquently than ten thousand tongues.
-They are the messengers of overwhelming grief, of deep contrition, and of unspeakable love.” –Washington Irving
+They are the messengers of overwhelming grief, of deep contrition, and of unspeakable love.”
+Washington Irving

-However, there can be beauty and courage in being vulnerable and value in exploring so-called weaknesses.
+But there can be beauty and courage in being vulnerable and value in exploring so-called weaknesses.
 By taking the courage in exploring our “dark” side, we can turn our fears and vulnerabilities into strengths.
-To paraphrase author Matthew Fox, ‘Our demons aren’t in the way; they are the way!’
+To paraphrase author Matthew Fox, “Our demons aren’t in the way; they are the way!”

 Often, we believe that keeping a stiff upper lip will keep us strong.
 We hold a tight lid on our fears and pain; but in doing so, we also cover up and lose touch with our feelings.
 This, in turn, shields our hearts and separates us from our connection to humanity and a deeper more intimate connection with ourselves.